bernerus/TetrodeBoards/Testing.md

 #### Check ALC output changing
 Turn the transformer on.
 The ammeter should read 0,5 mA

-Turn RV103 fully counterclockwise.
+Turn both RV101 and RV103 fully counterclockwise.
-While observing the ALC out pin (J107 pin 4) turn RV103 clockwise and at some point, the voltage of ALC should change abruptly between 0V and -12V
+While observing the ALC out pin (J107 pin 4) turn RV101 clockwise and at some point, the voltage of ALC should change quite quickly between 0V and -12V

+If that does not happen, then if and ALC OUT stays at -12V, short-circuit R122.
+On the other hand if ALC OUT stays close to 0V, replace R122 with a 1kΩ resisttor instead.

 Turn the transformer off.